breadtubetv/breadtubetv/content/channels/versobooks/_index.md

 ---
 description: Verso Books is the largest independent, radical publishing house in the English-speaking world, publishing one hundred books a year.
-The channel features a lot of discussions of various publications.
+Visit our website at www.versobooks.com.
 title: Verso Books
 type: channel
 menu:
   main:
     parent: Channels
-videos:
-- FMuHG3VbNU0
-- nVrMXy7101k
-- XBZg2gqzp3U
-- jW6GGdAmMMY
 tags:
 - breadtube
 - organizing